 That being said, Ferrari was the only team to finish in the top three timeslots on each day of preseason testing.
 The prancing horse look set to regain their status as Red Bull's top challengers and give Verstappen and co. a run for their money.

 The SF-24 has looked strong, with both Charles Leclerc and Carlos Sainz discussing its improved maneuverability.
 The Ferrari drivers should be able to navigate even the tightest corners with their new car, however maintaining the pace of the RB 20 on the long straights in Bahrain is another matter.
 Leclerc looked set for a podium finish in Bahrain last season, before heartbreakingly being forced to withdraw on lap 41 with power issues.
 Sprinkling a half unit on Leclerc at +800 odds is an intriguing way to begin the F1 Championship betting season.
 However, the real value may lie with Verstappen's teammate.

 At +1200, Red Bull's Sergio Perez represents the greatest value on the board.
 Remember, "Chico" finished second on this track just last year.
 He ended up winning two races and finishing on the podium nine times last season.
 He's got the same car as the Dutch champion and finished with the fastest lap time in pre-season testing.
 If mechanical issues or Verstappen somehow falls off the place, Perez is a great bet to win the F1 Bahrain Grand Prix.

 History Of The Bahrain Grand Prix

-The Bahrain Grand Prix was first held in 2004, when Formula 1 legend Michael Schumacher won the race.
-The Grand Prix has been held every year since then and Lewis Hamilton has the most wins with five.
+This year's Bahrain Grand Prix will mark the 20-year anniversary of the race.
+Formula 1 legend Michael Schumacher won the race with ease in 2004.
+The Grand Prix has been held every year since, with Lewis Hamilton recording the most victories with five.